cinnamon-bun/thumble/README.md

 Open the arduino code in `thumble_001_arduino`.
 Hit the checkmark button to see if it compiles with no problems.

-To send the code to the board, press the button with the right arrow.
+To send the code to the board, press the button in the IDE's top left corner with the right arrow.
 You do not need to press the reset button on the board when flashing it.

-## The firmware code

-This code will turn the microcontroller into a USB MIDI input device, like a piano keyboard, that can be used with any other hardware (ipad, laptop, etc).

-This is not based on any existing mechanical keyboard firmware because it's fairly simple.
+## Aside: solving "The connected device requires too much power" on iOS devices

+iOS devices will complain that the Thumble is requesting 500mA of power, which is too much.
+It doesn't really need that much power, it's just part of the power negotiation process of plugging USB devices together where they claim how much they need.

+Unfortunately, fixing this requires hacking a file in the Arduino IDE.
+This file is likely to be un-hacked every time the Arduino IDE is updated, so watch out.

+These instructions are adapted from https://github.com/arduino-libraries/MIDIUSB/issues/22

+1. Find the file `hardware/arduino/avr/cores/arduino/USBCore.h`.
+On my mac is was under `/Applications/Arduino.app/Contents/Java/`.
+So the total path is `/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/cores/arduino/USBCore.h`
+1. Change... `#define USB_CONFIG_POWER    (500)`
+1. To...     `#define USB_CONFIG_POWER    (98)`

+Re-flash the board.
+Now it will work when plugged into a iOS device via something like the weirdly named [Lightning to USB Camera Adaptor](https://www.apple.com/shop/product/MD821AM/A/lightning-to-usb-camera-adapter), which is not just for cameras but for any USB device.

+There's also a version of that adaptor that has an extra lightning power input for wall power -- using that and plugging in wall power at the same time will probably bypass the USB power warning but creates a mess of cables.

+I haven't tried this on any USB-C equipped iOS devices.

+So my cable setup is: Thumble --> usb-C to usb A cable --> Apple camera adaptor to lightning plug --> iPod Touch

+If you don't have an iOS device and you need a portable hardware synth to turn your MIDI into sounds, the [iPod Touch](https://www.apple.com/ipod-touch/) is not a bad option.
+It's $200, can run most iOS music apps and synths, battery powered, small, has (tiny) speakers and headphone output.
+One could be mounted to a Thumble somehow.
+This is what I use when I'm not at my computer.

+P.S.
+I'd love to hear any other options for portable battery-powered MIDI synths with audio out, I don't want to support Apple specifically.

 ## Soldering